SimplyRyan/CorsixTH/README.md

 ## Developers
 ### Coders and non-coders we want you!

 We are always looking for help with improving CorsixTH.
-The code base is made up of LUA and C++ (with a little C added in for fun) however most of the logic of the game written in LUA (we love LUA) hit fork and get started.
-But don't worry if you don't code as we can always use help with translation, level creation, art or improving the wiki!
-If you have ideas for the project please contact us!
+The code base is made up of LUA and C++ (with a little C added in for fun) however most of the game logic is written in LUA, we love LUA and the nature that its approachable and easy to pickup so hit fork and get started!.
+But don't worry if you don't code as we can always use in other areas and if you have ideas for the project please contact us!

 ###### Features & Bugfixes ######
 We still have features to add and bugs to fix, check out our [TODO](https://github.com/CorsixTH/CorsixTH/wiki/Programming-Ideas) list and the bugtracker [here](https://github.com/CorsixTH/CorsixTH/issues).
-Want to talk about adding a feature? post on our goggle group or [contact us](#Contact)
+Want to talk about adding a feature? post on our goggle group or [contact us](#Contact).

 ###### Translation ######
 CorsixTH has translations for 18 languages, some need updates.
 Head over to our [dedicated forum section](http://forums.corsixth.com/index.php/board,11.0.html) for more information.